AnthonyCrespo/Strawberry-Instance-Segmentation-using-Mask-RCNN-and-TensorRT/README.md

 More results at our paper: **link to the published paper**

-## Dataset, Coco format annotations and Models availability.
+## Dataset, COCO co format annotations and Models availability.

 ### Dataset: